maclandrol/ARNColoc/README.md

     * ##### Output

-     *  mrna.locx file : Custom loc file containing information about mRNA transcription site that colocalize either with s_erna or as_erna (last two columns add the number of nascent RNA per spot and which nucleus is the spot found in)
+     *  mrna.locx  s\_erna.locx and as\_erna.locx  file : Custom loc file containing information about each spot (position x ,position y , intensity, nucleus, number of nascent)
-     * s\_erna.locx and as_erna.locx : Custom loc file about s\_eRNA or as_eRNA that colocalize with mRNA transcription site.
-     * trans.locx : Custom file with informations about each transcription site.
+     * trans.locx : Custom file with informations about each transcription site (position x	position y	intensity	nascents	nucleus	number of s\_erna  and number of as\_erna that colocalize with the transcription site	).
 I plan to use this file later to diplay transcription site on ImageJ / Imaris
      * Trans\_with\_s\_erna_.txt : A tsv file containing transcription file that colocalize with sense eRNA spots.
      * Trans\_with\_as\_erna.txt :  A tsv file containing transcription file that colocalize with anti-sense eRNA spots.
      * Trans\_without\_erna.txt :  A tsv file containing transcription file that do not colocalize with any eRNA spots.